fwt-team/HPY-VMF/README.md

-# Grouped Spherical Data Modeling Trough Hierarchical Nonparametric Bayesian Models and Its Application to fMRI Data Analysis
+# code for paper: 'Grouped Spherical Data Modeling Trough Hierarchical Nonparametric Bayesian Models and Its Application to fMRI Data Analysis'

 ## Requirements